1994 World Series of Poker

 The 1994 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe.

-Preliminary events
+Events

+There were 20 preliminary events at the 1994 World Series of Poker.

 Main Event

 There were 268 entrants to the main event.
-Each paid $10,000 to enter the tournament.
+Each paid $10,000 to enter the tournament, with the top 27 players finishing in the money.
 Since this was the 25th anniversary of the Main Event, the winner received $1,000,000, plus his/her weight in silver, in celebration of the WSOP's silver anniversary.